janizde/WP-Opening-Hours/README.md

 * [License](#license)

 ## <a name="features"></a>Features
-* Supports multiple Sets of Opening Hours (e.g. one for your restaurant and one fpr your bar) that you can use independently.
+* Supports multiple Sets of Opening Hours (e.g. one for your restaurant and one for your bar) that you can use independently.
 * Supports Hollidays
 * Supports Irregular Openings (e.g. different opening hours during Christmas)
 * Supports child sets that overwrite your regular opening hours in a specific time period (e.g. seasonal opening hours or an extra day in every second week)